drawwithcode/2020-nomeincodice/README.md

 It is possible to play Shouting stars by using a mobile device, in this way people are more engaged and it is more simple to play: you can easily see the screen while you are tilting your device to move horizontally and screaming to the microphone to move vertically.

+# Game mechanics

+The horizontal motion of the spaceship is controlled by the gyroscope, while the vertical motion is controlled by the microphone of your device.
+The amplitude of your scream defines the speed of your own spaceship, but the total speed of the race, and consequently the traveled distance (calculated in Tm, so 10^12 m), is the average of the speed of all the players.
+So everybody has to give his own contribution in order to discover as many planets as possible and not to slow down the others.

+(Qui magari ci sta uno screen/immagine di qualcosa magari della pagina delle regole (?))

+If the team is working very well and everyone has the same amplitude for a certain amount of milliseconds, the players will get a speed bonus.

+(Video dello speed bonus)

+During the exploration some obstacles appear (well… like the difficulties of life) and if you collide with them, you can not move for a while.
+But sometimes a blue button could appear in the bottom left of your screen and it activates a bonus shield: you are protected and you can destroy the obstacles.
+You can use whenever you want and it could appear more than one time per session.
+As previously said, this is a collaborative game, so using the shield to clear the field for your teammates is a wise use.

+(Video dello shield)

 # Visual treatment